bootladder/blogposts/goodposts/2021-06-01-firmware-upgrade-patterns.md

 In this post I will discuss the following topics:

-* Why is OTA a missued word.
+* Why is OTA a misued word.
 Firmware upgrade is fine.
-* What are the major pieces of a FW upgrade system?
+* What are the major components of a FW upgrade system?
 * What are the challenges and risks in developing and/or using a FW upgrade system?
 * How can you mitigate risk and make compromises?

 ### First, are you Agile?
 Do you even have a Firmware Upgrade System?

-If you're confident or ignorant enough to call your shop Agile, you'd better have a firwmare upgrade system.
+If you're confident or ignorant enough to call your firmware development shop Agile, you'd better have a firwmare upgrade system.
 Even better, you should have a **fully automated** system.
 If you don't, how can you do sprints, demos, thin slices of end-to-end functionality, CI/CD, automated regression tests, etc?